 I first published this post of early elementary homeschool curriculum picks a few years back, but I’m still a super-fan of everything listed below.

 My little fella is steadily moving on in school.
-He’s reading real books and working real math problems.
+He’s reading real books and working on real math problems.
 He builds amazing Minecraft structures and plays basketball better than me.
 And he loves history and science.
-(Shh…You know why?
+(Shh…Do you know why?
 Because most of history and science is spent all snuggled up reading living literature together.
-His big boy self wouldn’t really want me divulging that secret to the world.
+His big-boy self wouldn’t really want me divulging that secret to the world.
 These moments are memories, though.
 And something tells me he’ll appreciate remembering just as much as me someday.)